The Science Behind 93% Accuracy

 The more you cook at home, the more powerful reconciliation becomes.

-Restaurant meals can't be reconciled (no pantry tracking), but home-cooked meals achieve research-grade 99% accuracy.
+Restaurant meals can't be reconciled (no pantry tracking).
+Keep restaurant meals to ≤2 per week for 93%+ weekly accuracy.

 The Hidden Danger: When Tracking Errors Eat Your Deficit